 It’s the exact type of money belt I’ve been using the past couple of years, and I like it a lot.

 It has RFID-blocking material for extra security, reliable zippers, a buckle at the front of the bag for added security, and it’s slim yet there’s more than enough room to hold everything I need.

 I will admit that I’ve worn it on the outside of my shirt several times, but only inside the airport for the sake of convenience.

-The third option is not technically a money belt, but I’ve been using it as a fanny pack/money belt hybrid because it’s stylish and paper thin.
-Click here to view it on Amazon; I had to do some digging to find it.
+The third option is not technically a money belt, but I’ve been using it as a fanny pack/money belt hybrid because it’s stylish and paper-thin.
+Click here #ad to view it at Amazon; I had to do some digging to find it.

 Now you know exactly how to wear a money belt.
 There will always be people who were meant to wear a money belt and those people who weren’t.